vcraescu/gorm-history/README.md

 * `history.DefaultCopyFunc` - copies all the values of the recordable model to history model.

-You can change the copy function when you register the plugin if you defined your own function:
+You can change the copy function when you register the plugin if you defined your own copying function:

 ```go
 func myCopyFunc(r Recordable, history interface{}) error {